-Like a stacked bar chart, it represents the relative contribution of a specific value within a subcategory through varying heights--but goes beyond that by also using varying column widths to visualize the contribution of those same values to the overall scheme, such as in the example below.
+Like a stacked bar chart, it represents the relative contribution of a specific value within a subcategory through varying heights – but also uses varying column widths to visualize the contribution of those same values.

 Here, you can clearly see not only the relative market share of each of the four biggest brands in four different markets, you can also visualize the overall contribution of each of the brands in the entire device market.

-For those of you who are new to Visme, you can easily create your own data visualizations for free by signing up with your email and name at www.visme.co and choosing any of the available templates under one of the content categories.
+For those of you who are new to Visme, you can easily create your own data visualizations for free by signing up for a free account at www.visme.co and choosing any of the available templates under one of the content categories.

-Next, click on the Charts and Data Widgets icon on the toolbar on the left side of your screen and then insert your data using one of three methods:
+Next, click on the Data icon on the toolbar on the left side of your screen and then insert your data using one of three methods:

-Visme also allows you to sync live data: When you connect a Google sheet to your Visme spreadsheet, any changes made to your original data will be reflected in the online version of your chart, which is especially useful in cases where there are regular updates to information.
+Visme also allows you to sync live data: When you connect a Google sheet, any changes made to your original data will be reflected in the online version of your chart, which is especially useful when there are regular updates to information.

 We’ve all been there before: After painstakingly arranging your information in rows or columns, you then notice your information would be better visualized by inverting your column and row data.